gitlabhq/omnibus-gitlab/doc/development/new-software-definition.md

 ## Fetch and compile the software during build

 [Software Definitions](../architecture/_index.md#software-definitions), which
-can be found in `/config/software`, specify where omnibus should fetch the software, how to compile it and install it to the required folder.
-This part of the project is run when we build the Omnibus package for GitLab.
+can be found in `/config/software`, specify where the Linux package should fetch the software, how to compile it and install it to the required folder.
+This part of the project is run when we build the Linux package for GitLab.

 When adding a component that should be fetched from Git the clone address of the repositories of the local mirror and upstream should be added to `/.custom_sources.yml`.

-The local mirror should be created in the [omnibus-mirror project](omnibus-mirror.md) by a member of the Distribution team.
+The local mirror should be created in the [`omnibus-mirror` project](omnibus-mirror.md) by a member of the Distribution team.

 See other Software services in the directory for examples on how to include your software service.